 The loss of Bruce and the main wharenui gave the documentary gravity.
 It would become a precious archival record.

-We finished the documentary and hosted a screening for the whānau, our friends and the crew at the Penthouse Cinema.
+We hosted a screening for the whānau, our friends and the crew at the Penthouse Cinema.
 The reaction was incredible.

 We now have the opportunity to share Tapu te Ranga Marae with the public.